If you were to ask me why you should move to Mijas Pueblo and surrounding areas, my first answers would be:

 Primary and Junior Education: Before saying this, I will admit that I am totally biased, as both my children had a wonderful time at CEIP San Sebastian in Mijas Pueblo.
 The state-run school offers classes for children from age 3 to 12 years old.
 The school day runs from 9 am to 2 pm with early morning club, canteen and after school activities available as optional extras.

-Secondary Education: IES Villa de Mijas offers secondary agent for ages 12 to 16 ???.
+Secondary Education: IES Villa de Mijas offers secondary education for ages 12 to 16.
 This centre is notably smaller than the other secondary schools along the coast.
 However, it does not offer the final two years of obligatory education, the “bachillerato”.
 Students need to select another centre to complete these final years.

 Bureaucracy: The town hall, “ayuntamiento” in Mijas Pueblo can help you will Padron certificates, paying IBI and basura, paying car tax, applying for building permissions etc.